When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 To start a Zoom meeting on your Chromebook, you must sign in, which is why we had a step to set up an account.
 At this point, launch the Chrome OS Zoom app and click on the ‘Sign in‘ tab, and enter your ID and password (login credentials)

-Once you’re logged into the Zoom app, you have two options for starting a meeting; you can either have audio or just video, you pick the most favorable option for you.
+Once you’re logged into the Zoom app, you have two options for starting a meeting: you can either have audio or just video and pick the most favorable option.
 The third option is to use your Zoom Meeting ID if you’d like.
-This is a useful option if you want to have regular meetings with the same people because all you need to do is share a code.
+This is a helpful option if you want regular meetings with the same people because you only need to share a code.

 Schedule a Zoom Meeting